 Seeing Canadian Commercials on American channels

-As you flip through TV channels, you may notice that you’re seeing Canadian ads on American channels.
-This is the result of signal substitution.
+As you flip through TV channels, you may notice that you seem to see Canadian ads on American channels.
+This is the result of simultaneous substitution.

-Signal substitution is when a distributor temporarily replaces the signal of one TV channel with another channel that's showing the same program at the same time.
+Simultaneous substitution is when your cable or satellite dish company temporarily replaces the entire signal of one TV channel with another channel that's showing the same program at the same time.
 Usually, an American signal is replaced with a Canadian signal.
 Sometimes, a Canadian signal from outside your area is replaced with a local signal.

 A program that originates in the US may be showing in both Canada and the US at the same time.
 The Canadian broadcaster airs Canadian ads but the program is the same.
-So when program substitution occurs, you see Canadian commercials on an American channel.
+So when program substitution occurs, you see the signal, including the Canadian commercials, on an American channel.

-There are a few reasons for allowing signal substitution:
+There are a few reasons for allowing simultaneous substitution:

-When broadcasters buy programs from American and Canadian producers or networks, they pay to have exclusive broadcast rights in certain markets.
-Signal substitution protects these rights.
+When broadcasters buy programs from American and Canadian producers or networks, they pay to have broadcast rights for their markets.
+Simultaneous substitution protects these rights.

 A lot of the time, an American signal is replaced with a Canadian one.
-By replacing American ads with Canadian ads, advertising money is generated in the Canadian market.
+Watching Canadian advertising instead of American ensures that advertising money is generated for the Canadian market.